gmshra/GetVax/README.md

-This repo is under construction with help of yogesh and rahul.
-Pls check later for update :)
+Fuck yeah project is started but cant show you the created pages just copy code and check out on your machine. ;) :o